-North Korea says no U.S. talks planned at Olympics as Pence lands in Seoul
+North Korea says no U.S. talks planned at Olympics, Pence vows continued pressure

 “You can’t have it that one person opens the door and another closes it,” he said.

 North and South Korea are technically still at war because their 1950-53 conflict ended in a truce, not a peace treaty.
-The North defends its weapons programs as necessary to counter U.S. aggression.
+The North defends its weapons programmes as necessary to counter U.S. aggression.
 The South hosts 28,500 U.S. troops, a legacy of the war.

-North Korea marked the founding anniversary of its army with a large military parade in Pyongyang on Thursday, its state media showed on Thursday, having last month changed the date of the celebration to the eve of the Olympics.
+North Korea marked the founding anniversary of its army with a large military parade in Pyongyang on Thursday broadcast by state media, having last month changed the date of the celebration to the eve of the Olympics.

-Domestic media reports said the parade was smaller than those of previous years.

-Kim Jong Un, in a black hat and matching coat, saluted troops while his wife walked beside him, television footage showed.
+Kim Jong Un, in a black hat and matching coat, saluted troops while his wife walked beside him, television images showed.
 One of Kim’s close aides, Choe Ryong Hae, and Kim Yong Nam were also in attendance.

-The North’s state media also showed what appeared to be short-range missiles on launcher vehicles.
+The North’s state media also showed what appeared to be intercontinental ballistic missiles on launchers as thousands of North Koreans filled Kim Il Sung Square, named after Kim Jong Un’s grandfather, in Pyongyang.

+“We have destroyed the enemy’s risk-taking provocations at every move,” Kim Jong Un said in a speech.
+He did not mention the United States, which North Korea considers its main enemy and regularly threatens to destroy in a sea of flames.

+Analysts said the parade seemed smaller than those of previous years, but was still focused on the North’s goal of strengthening its nuclear missile capabilities.

-Trump has ordered Pentagon and White House officials to begin planning a military parade in Washington similar to the Bastille Day parade he witnessed in Paris in July, the Washington Post reported on Tuesday.
+Trump has ordered Pentagon and White House officials to begin planning a military parade in Washington similar to the Bastille Day parade he saw in Paris in July, the Washington Post said.

-Pence will meet Moon on Thursday.
-On Friday, before he attends the Olympic opening ceremony, Pence will visit a memorial for 46 South Korean sailors killed in 2010 in the sinking of a warship that Seoul blamed on a North Korean torpedo attack.
+On Friday, before he attends the Olympic opening ceremony, Pence will visit a memorial for 46 South Korean sailors killed in the 2010 sinking of a warship that Seoul blamed on a North Korean torpedo attack.

 The 28-year-old sister of the North Korean leader will be the first member of the Kim family to cross the border into the South.
-Kim Yo Jong is a propaganda official and was blacklisted last year by the U.S. Treasury Department over alleged human rights abuses and censorship.
+Kim Yo Jong is a propaganda official blacklisted last year by the U.S. Treasury Department over alleged human rights abuses and censorship.

 “By sending key figures like his sister, Kim Jong Un is aiming to send a signal to the South that it is giving more weight to inter-Korean ties while driving a wedge between South Korea and the United States,” said Kim Sung-han, a former South Korean vice foreign minister.